China inks 10-year potash supply deal with tiny American miner

-NEW YORK (Reuters) - A state-owned Chinese fertilizer company has signed a 10-year potash supply agreement with Prospect Global Resources Inc PGRX.O, guaranteeing China a steady flow of the crucial fertilizer and helping it partially sidestep multinational suppliers like Potash Corp (POT.N).
+NEW YORK, Oct 22 (Reuters) - A state-owned Chinese fertilizer company has signed a 10-year potash supply agreement with Prospect Global Resources Inc, guaranteeing China a steady flow of the crucial fertilizer and helping it partially sidestep multinational suppliers like Potash Corp.

 Potash is one of the most-important fertilizers for farmers to apply, after nitrogen and phosphate.